Anthony Nicotera, JD, DSW, LCSW, C-SSWS

 Jayhawk on blue background

-• Assistant Professor, Department of Sociology, Anthropology, and Social Work, in Seton Hall University
+• Assistant Professor of Social Work, Seton Hall University

 Biography

-Dr. Nicotera serves as Assistant Professor in the Bachelor of Social Work Program in Seton Hall University's Department of Sociology, Anthropology, and Social Work.
-He also serves as Adjunct Professor in New York University's Silver School of Social Work, where he has been teaching courses in social justice, nonviolent peacemaking, multifaith leadership and spirituality for the past 13 years.
-Currently at NYU, Dr. Nicotera is director for the Post-Master’s Online Certificate Program on Spirituality and Social Work, co-teaching with Dr. Edward Canda.
-This continuing education program provides an ethically appropriate, spiritually sensitive, and culturally humble approach to clinical practice, human service administration, and community work.
+Dr. Nicotera serves as Assistant Professor in the Social Work Department at Seton Hall University.
+He served as Adjunct Professor in New York University's Silver School of Social Work, where he taught courses in social justice, nonviolent peacemaking, multifaith leadership and spirituality for about 15 years.
+Dr. Nicotera is also Director for Advancement at the Fellowship of Reconciliation, the country's oldest and largest multifaith peace and justice organization.

 Education